29 new COVID-19 cases in Southeastern Idaho - Local News 8

 SOUTHEAST IDAHO (KIFI/KIDK) - Southeastern Idaho Public Health has 29 new confirmed cases of COVID-19.

-There are 11 new cases in Bannock County, 10 in Bingham County, 1 in Caribou County, 2 in Franklin County and 5 in Power County.
+There are 9 new cases in Bannock County, 2 in Bear Lake County, 12 in Bingham County, 2 in Caribou County, 2 in Franklin County and 2 in Power County.

 For more information, click HERE.